kusius/kusius.github.io/content/posts/commuting.md

 Incentive for people to move to other cities?
 Companies opening in other major cities inside Greece, could be interesting.

-Also, how about not opening a companies in the busiest areas of Athens?
+Also, how about not opening a company in the busiest areas of Athens?
 It’s not like we’re selling clothes or fresh baked goodies ... are we 🤔 ?

 Another option would be to …. well simply not get mad on the road.
 Which of course is attainable, but once you’ve had a taste of an actually productive way to start your day, its always at least a chore to go to work at the very best.